wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Executive managers are focused primarily on business financial objectives.

-Distinguished Engineers stand ready to translate technical jargon and concepts to (largely financial) executive management terminology and concepts such as Payback Period, Break-Even Analysis, ARR, NPV, IRR, WACC, EAC, Risk, ROA, ROIC, EBITDA, CAGR, CapEx, Balanced Scorecard, KPI, TBL, PEG, QOQ, SWOT, and other <a target="_blank" href="https://www.investopedia.com/financial-term-dictionary-4769738">financial tools</a>.
+Distinguished Engineers stand ready to translate technical jargon and concepts to (largely financial) executive management terminology and concepts such as Payback Period, Break-Even Analysis, ARR, NPV, IRR, WACC, EAC, Risk, ROA, ROIC, EBITDA, CAGR, CapEx, OpEx, Balanced Scorecard, KPI, OKR, PEG, QOQ, SWOT, TBL, and other <a target="_blank" href="https://www.investopedia.com/financial-term-dictionary-4769738">financial concepts</a>.

 Distinguished Engineers develop a sense of what technical employees want and need while coaching and mentoring engineering teams.